DioukouS/EcommerceWebsApp-AfricTouch/README.md

 | TC19      | Social Media Link Clicks          | 1.
 Navigate to any page with social media links.
 2. Click on the links.   | Social media pages open successfully.                           | Social media pages open successfully.                           | Pass       | Ensure social media links are functional.                                                   |

----

-## Conclusion
-- The e-commerce web application developed in this phase ensures a complete, responsive experience for the users and allows effective management for administrators.
-- Each feature from login, product display, User profile managemen.
-Note, that authentication system is secured with JWT to ensure safe user access.
-- Moving forward, more testing and optimization to improve performance and scalability.

 - ---

 ## Appendix A - Technical Issue and Risk Log